zfq212git/zfq212git.github.io/README.md

 ---
 =========================
 ---
 The below readme is from the original ReadMe when I copied this blog template and modified it for my use.
-My own ReadMe will be wrods above.
+My own ReadMe will be words above.
 ---
 # Scribble